-Based on our conversation with District personnel, it appears that all business office functions have not been cross trained, although many of the key business function have been.
-Cross training is essential to ensuring all business operations continue uninterrupted in the case of a vacation or longer-term absence.
-We recommend the District continue its efforts to ensure staff are cross trained in all business office functions.
+During on our conversation with District personnel, it was stated that all business office functions have not been cross-trained.
+The cross-training process has been put on hold due to the COVID-19 pandemic, although many of the key business function have been trained.
+Cross training is essential to ensuring all business operations continue uninterrupted in the case of a vacation or long-term absence.
+Freed Maxick recommends the District continue its efforts to ensure staff are cross trained in all business office functions.